laith57th/Debugger/README.md

 information to each entry in the arraylist for easier access and better organization.
 # Implementation
 ## New ByteCode subclasses
-1. LineCode
+1. LineCode:
 * This debugger code sets the current line number to the value read from the bytecode file.
 This was somewhat straightforward to implement and test.
-2. FunctionCode
+2. FunctionCode:
-a.
-The function code takes a start, end, and function name instance variables from the token file and sets the function information inside the function environment record.
+* The function code takes a start, end, and function name instance variables from the token file and sets the function information inside the function environment record.
-3. FormalCode
+3. FormalCode:
-a.
-The formal code takes a name and an offset and initializes them with the information read from the token stream.
+* The formal code takes a name and an offset and initializes them with the information read from the token stream.
 The execute method adds this information to the HashMap of the environment record on top of the functionEnvironmentRecord stack.
-4. debugReturnCode
+4. debugReturnCode:
-a.
-The new behavior required for this bytecode is to pop the FunctionEnvironmentStack in the debugger virtual machine.
+* The new behavior required for this bytecode is to pop the FunctionEnvironmentStack in the debugger virtual machine.
-5. debugPopCode
+5. debugPopCode:
-a.
-This bytecode reads a level integer then deletes that amount of items from the symbol table.
+* This bytecode reads a level integer then deletes that amount of items from the symbol table.
-6. DebugLitCode
+6. DebugLitCode:
-a.
-This bytecode adds the literal value to the hash map on top of the environment record stack if an identifier is present in the token stream.
+* This bytecode adds the literal value to the hash map on top of the environment record stack if an identifier is present in the token stream.
-7. debugCallCode
+7. debugCallCode:
-a.
-This bytecode simply pushes a new function environment record on top of the stack.
+* This bytecode simply pushes a new function environment record on top of the stack.
 # FunctionEnvironmentRecord class
 To implement this class, I used the Table class algorithm from the constrainer.
 First, I created the symbol table as an instance of the Table class.
 Then I implemented all the necessary functions to